 Clean and sanitize flatware, silverware, cups and glasses with an energy-efficient dishwasher

 Before buying or installing your new dishwasher, measure your space to make sure it will fit.
 Most models are 24 inches wide and 34 inches high.
-This guide details a dishwasher installation, including electrical and plumbing requirements.
+This guide walks you through how to install a dishwasher, including electrical and plumbing requirements.

-• Read the manufacturer’s instructions for the location of the power supply and drainage lines.
+• When installing a dishwasher, first read the manufacturer’s instructions for the location of the power supply and drainage lines.

 • Remove the bottom access panel to find the power cord connection, inlet solenoid valve and drain outlet.